If you understand just how much 30 60 90 day plans can help you get the job, then your next question is, “How do I write a 30-60-90-Day Plan?”

-30-60-90-day plans do take some work to research and put together, but the investment in time and effort will pay off big for you in terms of money and job offers.
-This plan is going to help you have a wildly successful job interview.
+These plans do take some work to research and put together, but the investment in time and effort will pay off big for you in terms of money and job offers.
+It will help you have a wildly successful job interview.
 So, now what?

 How do you write a 30-60-90-Day Plan?

-This 90-day section is going to highlight what you are bringing to this party.
-What are you going to do for them?
-By the time you get here, your hiring manager is going to be picturing you in the job…and already thinking about hiring you.
+This 90-day section really highlights what you’re bringing to this party.
+What can you do for them?
+By the time you get to this point, your hiring manager will be picturing you in the job…and already thinking about hiring you.

 What if you get it wrong?

-The fact that you went to the trouble of creating a plan at all is going to show that you are energetic, determined, and enthusiastic about the job.
+The fact that you went to the trouble of creating a plan at all shows that you’re energetic, determined, and enthusiastic about the job.
 You’re a hard worker who thinks critically about tasks and can prioritize and set goals.
-All those qualities are difficult to show on a resume, but they become very loud and clear when you bring out your 30-60-90-day plan in the interview.
+All those qualities are difficult to show on a resume, but they come through loud and clear when you bring out your 30-60-90-day plan in the interview.

-If you want some peace of mind about your plan, I have a tool that makes it easy and worry-free for you.
+I have a tool that makes creating a plan easy and worry-free for you.
 It has a template, samples, and coaching from me about how to write and talk about your plan in the interview: